Id0k3/EDM-Projects-Jhon-/Midterm Task 2/task.md

-# Data Cleaning and Transformation Report
+# Data Cleaning and Transformation Using Power Query Editor

-# 1.Task Description The task involves cleaning and transforming a dataset using Power Query Editor.
-- The expected tasks include removing unnecessary characters, splitting columns, creating custom columns, handling missing or negative values, and grouping data.
+# Task Description

-- The final goal is to reshape the dataset and generate summary tables for salary by role type, company size, and state.
+- The objective is to clean and transform the "Uncleaned_DS_jobs.csv" dataset using Power Query in Excel.
+This process ensures the dataset is structured, accurate, and ready for analysis.
+Key tasks include removing unnecessary characters, extracting and categorizing relevant data, handling missing values, and grouping salary information based on role type, company size, and location.

-  # 2. Steps Performed in Data Cleaning and Transformation
+- Steps Performed in Data Cleaning and Transformation
-- Load Dataset: Import CSV file into Power Query Editor.
+- Load Data into Power Query – Import the dataset for cleaning and transformation.
-- Duplicate Data: Create a duplicate query to preserve raw data.
+- Duplicate Raw Data – Create a copy to maintain an unaltered reference.
-- Salary Estimate Column Cleaning: Extract text before the delimiter (.
+- Clean Salary Estimate Column – Remove extra characters to extract only salary values.
-- Create Min Sal and Max Sal Columns: Use column from examples to extract minimum and maximum salary.
+- Extract Min and Max Salary – Create separate columns for minimum and maximum salary figures.
-- Role Type Column: Add a custom column to categorize job titles into predefined groups.
+- Categorize Job Roles – Add a new column to classify job titles into predefined categories.
-- Location Correction: Create a custom column to standardize location data, then split by delimiter.
-- Company Size Columns: Split company size column and remove text Employees.
+- Standardize Location Data – Split and correct location values to ensure consistency.
-- Handle Negative Values: Replace -1 with N/A or 0 in relevant columns.
+- Handle Invalid Values – Remove or replace placeholders such as -1 or 0 in relevant columns.
-- Clean Company Name: Remove unwanted characters or rates.
-- Remove Descriptions: Delete unnecessary description columns.
-- Reshape Data – Salary by Role Type: Duplicate query, select relevant columns, convert data types, multiply by 1000, and group by role type to calculate averages.
-- Reshape Data – Salary by Role Size: Create reference query, select columns, convert data types, and group by size.
+- Refine Company Names – Eliminate extra text like ratings from company names.
+- Remove Unnecessary Columns – Drop redundant data that does not contribute to analysis.
+- Group by Role Type – Aggregate salary data to analyze trends for different job roles.
+- Group by Company Size – Summarize salary trends based on company size.
-- State Mapping: Merge dataset with state mapping file, replace nulls, and rename columns.
+- Merge State Data – Integrate location details with a state mapping file for consistency.
-- Reshape Data – Salary by State: Create reference query, select columns, convert data types, and group by state.
-- Dependencies View: Check query relationships using Query Dependencies.
+- Group by State – Compute salary trends based on geographical location.
+- Verify Data Integrity – Ensure all transformations are correctly applied and linked.

 # 3. Here's the screenshot of my output before I started data cleaning
 ![screenshot](../Midterm%20Task%202/PNG2.png)